 Social Services will arrange an appointment at your home to make a dependency assessment and determine your level of dependency and the services that will best meet your needs.
 Once the assessment is completed, you will receive a PIA (Individualised Assistance Programme/Programa Individualizado de Atención) offering the services that best meet your needs.
 This document can take between 4 to 6 months to be issued.

-Sometimes applications might go wrong because of formal mistakes.
+Sometimes applications might go wrong because of mistakes in filling in the form.
 When preparing an application, make sure you:

-Fill in all the necessary details and sign the application form
+Complete all the required details and sign the application form

-Use normalised models for the forms and certificates you need to send (medical certificate, disability certificate, etc.), always issued by official departments.
+Use accepted, formal versions of the forms and certificates you need to send (medical certificate, disability certificate, etc.).

-Provide clear copies of your residency document and the ID of your representative, if necessary.
-The copies should be clear and easy to read.ç
+Provide sufficiently high quality copies of your residency document and the ID of your representative, if you have one.
+Copies should be clearly legible.

 Frequently Asked Questions

-Can I apply with an expired NIE or without it?
+Can I apply with an expired TIE or residency document?

-No. You need a valid residence document certificate to apply for the Ley de Dependencia.
-If it has expired or you lost it right before applying, you can present the document reporting the loss or the receipt for the renewal of the TIE from the police.
-Once you have your new residency card you will have to send a copy through the general registry.
+No. You need a valid residence document to apply for the Ley de Dependencia.
+If it has expired or you have lost it, you can present the police report that you have made to report the loss or the receipt for the renewal of the residency document from the police.
+Once you have your new/replacement residency card you will have to forward a copy to the authority managing your application.

-You need to bring the documents to the closest Social Services offices to your address or at the Oficinas de la Dirección General de la Dependencia.
+You need to submit the application and supporting documentation to your local Social Services office or to the Oficinas de la Dirección General de la Dependencia.

 If I forget to attach a document with my application, how can I send it later on?